OHBA-analysis/osl-dynamics/README.rst

 If you're installing on the Oxford BMRC server, use ``envs/bmrc.yml``.
 If you're installing on the OHBA workstation, use ``envs/hbaws.yml``.

+Note, the conda environments use ``pip`` to install TensorFlow, you may need to load/install additional libraries (such as CUDA/cuDNN) if you have GPU support.

-Developers might want to clone the repo using SSH:
+Developers might want to clone the repo using SSH instead of HTTPS:

 .. code-block:: shell